cgettings/Light-Pollution-Map/README.md

 This [custom JavaScript](/code/closest_dark_place.js) code re-reads the raster data from the `document` object using `fetch`, then uses the `georaster` package (already loaded thanks to `leafem::addGeoRaster()`) to parse the data.
 (This is necessary because the raster data object created by `leafem::addGeoRaster()` only exists within the scope of the function call that adds the georaster layer.)
 The script then uses the [`geoblaze` package](https://github.com/GeoTIFF/geoblaze) to extract the raster value from where the map was clicked.

+Using that value, the script by default finds all points in the raw raster data that are between 1 and 1.75<sup id="note4">[4](#footnote4)</sup> mags darker than the clicked point.

+Using the custom control, the user can change this value, and even find points that are brighter (i.e., negative values).
+The control's values are read from the DOM on the "click" event, or on the "update" event, which is fired by clicking on the control's "update" button.

-Using that value, the script finds all points in the raw raster data that are between 1 and 1.75<sup id="note4">[4](#footnote4)</sup> mags darker than the clicked point.
-It then uses Leaflet's built-in `distanceTo` function to compute the distance between the clicked point and the filtered dark points, and finally selects the closest one (the default), and as many as 10, using the [`slider` plugin](https://github.com/Eclipse1979/leaflet-slider) for Leaflet.
+The script then uses Leaflet's built-in `distanceTo` function to compute the distance between the clicked point and the filtered dark points, and finally selects the closest single point (the default), or as many as the user specifies, potentially within a specified maximum distance.

 These points are then displayed on the map, with tooltips giving their brightness, distance, and coordinates.